Please read this before making an appointment with us:

 How to find us:

 A few quick directions to the clinic (full address at their website www.centennialmedical.co.uk):To find the clinic, if you find The Village Hotel at Centennial Park in Elstree, it is the next left after the hotel (you will also see a pharmacy sign).
 There is free parking outside the clinic.
 Please note-we are not the Spire Outpatient clinic at Centennial Park, which is past the turning for Centennial Medical Care.
-If you have any problems on the day you can call reception on 0203 327 7777.

 We look forward to welcoming you to the STAR Skin Surgery Service.